spiiph/atlasgce-scripts/README.md

 ## Bootstrapping

-Bootstrapping is the process of launching software for machine self-configuring during startup.
+Bootstrapping is the process of launching software for machine self-configuration during startup.
 The bootstrapping procedure consists of the following steps

 1. Install Puppet
 2. Install other required software (e.g. Git)